Lexington Law Credit Repair features prominently across the Internet as one of the best credit repair companies.

 - The paralegal will then direct the appropriate correspondence to creditors and reporting bureaus.

 - There will be a brief waiting period.
 Lexington Law mentions on its website results may vary, and there are a number of different measures the firm may use to dispute/remove certain items on a customer’s credit report.
 Exact timing will depend on what processes are necessary to remove certain items from your report.

 - The client then receives a credit score analysis when the items in question are fully resolved (if the customer has purchased a Concord Premier Plan or higher).

 - The final step(s) will consist of consistent follow-up & escalation of any remaining issues.

 What Results Can You Expect From Lexington Law?

-The firm’s long history & experience in the industry has forged an effective process for the elimination of negative items on their clients’ credit reports.
+The firm has a long history and experience in the industry using their process for the elimination of inaccurate, negative items on their clients’ credit reports.

 Clients can expect to have an accessible, remarkably-responsive team in Lexington Law (albeit with the possible complaint of long hold-times).

-Lexington Law does not offer a results guarantee.
+Lexington Law does not offer a guaranteed of results.
 Potential customers should not also misconstrue past-customer results shared on the firm’s website (including those who saw a rise in their credit score or report) as a promise for your own repair program’s outcome.

 Clients can expect to receive a thorough and in-depth follow-up.
 This process should enable the customer to manage any potential problems in their credit report post-repair.